 So if you were cautiously awaiting further details before getting really and fully furious about Nelson’s conviction, go ahead: It’s time.

-Many readers have asked if there’s any way you can help.
+Many readers have asked how they can help.
 Some expressed a desire to contribute to Nelson’s legal fund.
-Others wanted to know if they could write a letter to someone demanding that Nelson’s charges be expunged.
+Others wanted to demand that Nelson’s charges be expunged.

 I’ve left two messages over the past week with Nelson’s lawyer asking these (and other) questions.
 Neither message has been returned.
 So I can’t answer your questions about a legal defense fund.
 Nelson’s sentencing hearing is on Tuesday.

 But there are now two petitions circulating.
 One, circulating at the Care2 petition site, asks the governor to overturn Nelson’s verdict.
 At the moment I’m writing this, the petition has gathered 4,369 signatures, on the way to its goal of 10,000.
 Another, which currently has 1,061 signatures at Change.org, asks not only for Nelson’s release but for the installation of a crosswalk.
 That petition is addressed to the Cobb County Transportation Department, Cobb County Commissioner District 1 (Helen Goreham), and the Solicitor General (Barry Morgan).

 We’ll stay tuned for news on Nelson’s sentence on Tuesday and let you know the minute we hear.